 This is a managerially oriented Global Supply Chain Management course.
-Topics include new product development, procurement, contracting, materials supply coordination, manufacturing requirements planning, production planning and scheduling, warehousing, and forward and reverse logistics and distribution, all in the context of global supply chains.
-(Offered Occasionally.)
-Prerequisite: BAT 3301
+Topics include new product development, procurement, contracting, materials supply coordination, manufacturing requirements planning,

 BAT-3390 Special Topics

 From time to time, special topics courses may be offered in the area of Business Analytics and Technology.
 The contents of the course will vary depending on the topic.
 This course may be taken up to two times, as long as the course content changes.
 (Offered occasionally.)
 Prerequisite: Consent of Instructor